funkhaus/wordpress-theme-boilerplate/README.md

 ___

 #### CSS
 All CSS should have 4-space tabs and everything should be on new lines.
 Whenever making a list of selectors be sure to have a line-break between each one.
+Selectors should be spaced with hyphens, like `.video-detail` or `.video-grid`.

 ```css
 /*